Ex-Leumi CEO Russak-Aminoach to head new Team8 fintech venture

 It said it would also seek to create technology that will enable certain non-financial companies to become new fintech providers.

+"I see great opportunities in leveraging new technologies to completely reinvent financial services (and) drive efficiency," said Russak-Aminoach, a founder of Team8 Fintech.

-Team8, which has traditionally invested in cyber security companies, is a venture group backed with strategic funding from Microsoft, Walmart, Barclays and Moody’s.
+Team8, which has traditionally invested in cyber security companies but has expanded into fintech and other technologies, is a venture group backed with strategic funding from Microsoft, Walmart, Barclays and Moody’s.

 Russak-Aminoach last October stepped down as CEO of Leumi, Israel's second-largest lender, after seven years in the post.